 Me Too existed because of Tarana Burke.
 The activist launched the phrase back in 2007, as a way to talk about her own survival from sexual assault, and to help young people who had suffered sexual abuse to speak up, speak out, and heal from their experiences.

 millions of posts in 2017.
 But the power and clarity of the phrase made Burke's work ideal for social media.
+2 Sen. Kamala Harris Advocated Against Revenge Porn Chip Somodevilla/Getty Images News/Getty Images

-Sen. Kamala Harris introduced a bill in 2017, known as the ENOUGH Act, to criminalize so-called "revenge porn" at the federal level.
+bill in 2017, known as the ENOUGH Act, to criminalize so-called "revenge porn" at the federal level.
 While 38 states and the District of Columbia have already passed local laws making it illegal to share sensitive images of someone else without their permission, the geographically unbounded nature of the internet made such cases sometimes difficult to prosecute.

 who are disproportionately female, recognizes the unique 21st century threats posed by technology.
 As Harris told Bustle in November, "It is long past time for the federal government to take action to give law enforcement the tools they need to crack down on these crimes.
 Perpetrators of exploitation who seek to humiliate and shame their victims must be held accountable."
 3 Jodi Kantor And Megan Twohey Took On Weinstein